pmean/build-website/text/06/BayesianAnalysis.md

     Bayesian)**

-This article is written from the perspective of someone who believes that anyone who thinks carefully about statistics can\'t help but abandon traditional frequentist methods because of their many flaws.
+This article is written from the perspective of someone who believes that anyone who thinks carefully about statistics can't help but abandon traditional frequentist methods because of their many flaws.
 The language is quite blunt.
 Users of frequentist methods

-> *must make \"judgmental adjustments\" or \"adaptative distorsions\"
+> *must make "judgmental adjustments" or "adaptative distorsions"
 > designed to make an ill-suited tool fit their true needs.*

-Dr. Lecoutre advocates the use of non-informative priors and offers the term \"Fiducial Bayesian\" to describe this approach.
+Dr. Lecoutre advocates the use of non-informative priors and offers the term "Fiducial Bayesian" to describe this approach.
 Although I dislike the aggressive tone of this article, it is worth reading.